Archidium elatum

 Archidium elatum is a species of moss in the family Archidiaceae.
 It is native to New Zealand, where it occurs on the North Island and Chatham Island, and Australia, where it can be found in Queensland and New South Wales.

 This moss grows on wet basalt and other coastal rock formations.
 In some areas it is associated with Campylopus introflexus, Ceratodon purpureus, Disphyma australe, and Astelia banksii.

 This moss was thought to be endemic to New Zealand but it has recently been found in Australia.
 In New Zealand it is listed as a 'Nationally Vulnerable' species under the New Zealand Threat Classification System.

+Physical characteristics

+Archidium elatum is dark green, or brown, sometimes yellow green plant moss.

+Plants forming turves, dark green or dark brown below, apparently sometimes yellow-green above (living material not seen).
+Stems to 18 mm, much branched, often with a distinctly zig-zag appearance, the branches often arising from old perichaetia in clusters of 2–4.
+Leaves of lower stem triangular-lanceolate, appearing rigid, c.
+1.0–1.2 × 0.25–0.3 mm, erect-spreading; mid laminal cells firm-walled and oblong-rectangular, smooth, c.
+24–39 × 9–12 μm, those in the basal corners gradually becoming short-rectangular or quadrate, c.
+10–15 × 12 μm and extending up the leaf margins in 2–4 rows; costa stout, occupying ⅓ or more of leaf base, percurrent or ± filling the upper ⅓ of leaf and short excurrent, in cross-section lacking stereids or other differentiated cells; leaves of innovations sometimes longer (c.
+1.4–1.5 mm) and more wide-spreading.

+Perichaetial leaves c.
+1.2 × 0.25 mm, triangular-lanceolate or lanceolate from a ± ovate base, plane or weakly recurved, entire.
+Perigonia not seen.
+Capsules unknown.

+Distribution NI: N Auckland (Ahipara, Moturoa I. and associated Black Rocks); Ch (Ōtauwae Covenant).